scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-3.md

 ####Finishing up

 With that, we're finished up.
-You can see and use the final product [right here] and chat with me or anyone else whose online.
+You can see and use the final product [right here] and chat with me or anyone else who's online.
 The files are temporary so they'll be cleared out whenever I reboot my server and also whenever I run a cronjob to remove the chat file.
 If you find any bugs or errors please [let me know] and I'll get onto fixing it.
 Have fun and I hope you learned something!